 The system is designed to reduce the friction of modern-day gaming.
-According to Google, Stadia loads games in five seconds or less, allowing you to purchase a digital game and play in seconds, not hours, later.
+According to Google, Stadia loads games in five seconds or less, allowing you to purchase a digital game and play instantly, rather than having to wait for gigabytes on gigabytes of updates and patches to install first.
 It’s tied heavily with YouTube, with the idea that you’ll be able to go from watching to gaming (and vice-versa) seamlessly.
-You’ll be able to click the ‘Play on Stadia’ button when watching any game trailers or gameplay videos on YouTube, but it goes further than that too.
+You’ll be able to click the ‘Play on Stadia’ button when watching any game trailers or gameplay videos on YouTube (these features aren't yet implemented), but it goes further than that.

 As well as being able to play games at up to [email protected] (on both the Chromecast Ultra and, more recently, compatible laptops) you’ll eventually be able to stream to YouTube simultaneously.
-This should not only generate more content for YouTube, but should also encourage engagement thanks to something called Crowd Play.
-It’s a feature of Stadia that will allow you to invite friends or viewers to join you when streaming on YouTube.
+This should not only generate more content for YouTube but should also encourage engagement, thanks to something called Crowd Play.
+It’s a promised feature of Stadia that will allow you to invite friends or viewers to join you when streaming on YouTube.

 How much does Google Stadia cost?

-It's important to note that the initial launch signifies the arrival of Stadia Pro, which costs £8.99/US$9.99 a month and includes access to select games from Stadia's library, for free.
-The company has also promised a free model, arriving sometime in 2020, called Stadia Base, which tops out at Full HD resolution, delivers stereo sound and doesn't include any free games.
+It's important to note that the initial November 2019 launch signified the arrival of Stadia Pro, which costs £8.99/$9.99 a month and includes access to select games from Stadia's ever-growing library, for free.

 |Max resolution/frame rate||[email protected]||1080p @60fps|